sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/send-email-alerts.md

 ---
-title: "Send email alerts with the Sensu Go Email Handler"
+title: "Send email alerts with a pipeline"
 linkTitle: "Send Email Alerts"
-guide_title: "Send email alerts with the Sensu Go Email Handler"
+guide_title: "Send email alerts with a pipeline"
 type: "guide"
-description: "Here’s how to send alerts to your email with the Sensu Go Email Handler.
-Use handlers to send events to your technology of choice (in this case, email) to alert you of incidents and help you resolve them more quickly."
+description: "This page describes how to send alerts to your email with a pipeline resource.
+Use pipelines to send events to your technology of choice (in this case, email) to alert you of incidents and help you resolve them more quickly."
 weight: 20
 version: "6.5"
 product: "Sensu Go"